leojg/TravelNotes/README.md

 # Notes

 The working branch is develop
 The stable branch is master

+# Third party libraries, icons, etc:

+Icons made by https://www.flaticon.com/authors/icon-works from <a href="https://www.flaticon.com/